saw/mang/README.md

 # An example architecture for an angular app

 This is a way of laying out an app that makes sense to me.
-Missing: SMACSS for styles.

 Not missing: browserify for everything, a magic template loader, a terrible data store.